This article has links to products and services we love, which we may make commission from.

 - Care for the environment – leave the land as you find it, no digging or fires at cultural sites

-- Take responsibility for your own actions – be safe, stay away from buildings, farms and roads
+- Take responsibility for your actions – be safe, stay away from buildings, farms and roads

 - Here is advice on how to deal with emergencies while camping.

-As you are not supposed to wild camp near roads you will need to leave your car as you hike to your camping spot.
+Since wild camping is not allowed near roads, you will need to leave your car as you hike to your camping spot.

 Before you set out on your NC500 adventure, you will need to have your equipment in order.

-So what is it exactly that you’ll need?
-Everyone’s packing lists may vary, but here is how a list of the essentials might look like:
+Everyone’s packing lists may vary, but here is what a list of the essentials might look like:

 - A quality tent that will keep you safe from wind and rain